 All grant categories and amounts are subject to change, depending upon availability of state and federal funds in any fiscal year.
 NHSCA funds cannot be matched by other awards from the NHSCA or National Endowment for the Arts.

-- Activities not open to the general public; - Any cost item listed in the glossary under ineligible expenses
+Any cost item listed in the glossary under ineligible expenses